ricpass/baby-album-api/README.md

 | POST   | `/baby/picture/json` | Upload image encoded as Base64|
 | GET    | `/baby/picture/json` | Get a list of images encoded as Base64 and details.
 This method can be inefficient, use /baby/picture to get Links and then use /baby/picture/json/{imageId} in parallel.|

+### Improvements ###

+Improve metadata extractor to handle more edges cases.

+Although the most critical parts have tests, there is a lot more test coverage to do.